Career Assessment, Planning & Placement

 At Walker, all students are exposed to college and career options through the AVID (Advancement Via Individual Determination) elementary program.
 Each year, Walker hosts a College/Career Night where students and their families can have direct contact with representatives from a wide range of careers in our area.
 Fifth- and sixth-graders also participate in core curriculum lessons with school counselors that expose them to a variety of career paths.

 At Buford Middle School, students use various aspects of the VA Wizard and VA Career View websites to identify their skills, interests and values relating to careers.
 Buford also hosts a career fair for their seventh-graders and takes all eighth-graders to a college located within 75 miles.

 School counselors assist students in developing an Academic and Career Plan to achieve post-secondary educational and career goals.
 CPP staff collaborate with CCC staff (College & Career Corner) to assist students in the identification and exploration of career interests, aptitudes, skills, learning styles, work values and other work behaviors.

-All 10th grade students participate in a career development workshop in their English 10 classes during the fall semester that includes a career assessment and discussion of the career planning process.
+All tenth-grade students participate in a career development workshop in their English 10 classes during the fall semester that includes a career assessment and discussion of the career planning process.
 CHS participates in a regional career day sponsored by PVCC, Piedmont Futures and a consortium of local schools during the spring semester.
 Area businesses provide presentations on numerous career areas.
 Students select two career areas to further explore during this event.

 Transition Services for Students with Disabilities

 Students with Disabilities (SWD) are encouraged to participate in career planning activities and programs provided to all students.
 In addition, formal transition planning outlined in the student’s IEP is coordinated and implemented with the assistance of the Vocational Planner and the resources of CPP.
-The Virginia Department of Education’s transition process fosters post-secondary options of education, training, employment and independent living.

 To Learn More